Danger Has Two Faces

 Is Danger Has Two Faces (1968) worth watching?
 According to our cinematic analysis, the film stands as a HIT with a verified audience rating of 7.0/10.
 Whether you're looking for the box office collection, ending explained, or parents guide, our review covers everything you need to know about this Crime.

-In summary, our editorial assessment of Danger Has Two Faces (1968) is generally positive.
-With an audience rating of 7.0/10, it stands as a highly recommended experience for genre enthusiasts.
+After analyzing the verified data, our assessment of Danger Has Two Faces (1968) is generally positive—a solid choice for fans of the genre.
+With a platform rating of 7.0/10, it currently stands as a HIT in our database.

 Story & Plot Summary: Danger Has Two Faces

-Quick Plot Summary: Released in 1968, Danger Has Two Faces is a Crime, Adventure film directed by John Newland.
+Quick Plot Summary: Released in 1968, Danger Has Two Faces is a Crime, Adventure film directed by John Newland, written by William Bast.
 The narrative dives into the criminal underworld with a grounded sense of realism and complex morality.
-This summary provides a scannable look at the movie's central conflict involving Robert Lansing.
+It provides a scannable look at the movie's central conflict involving Robert Lansing as Peter Murphy.

 Ending Explained: Danger Has Two Faces

-The final moments of Danger Has Two Faces reflect the filmmakers' creative choices, offering an ending that aligns with the film's tone and style.
+The final moments of Danger Has Two Faces reflect the creative choices of the filmmakers and align with the tone of the narrative.

 Danger Has Two Faces Real vs. Reel: Is it Based on a True Story?

-Danger Has Two Faces incorporates elements from real criminal cases.
-As a crime, adventure film directed by John Newland, it navigates the space between factual accuracy and narrative engagement for Robert Lansing's character.
+Danger Has Two Faces draws from real criminal cases and investigative records.
+As a crime, adventure film directed by John Newland, the production explores how real events can be adapted into a dramatic narrative.

-Accuracy Assessment: Danger Has Two Faces adapts its source material for dramatic purposes.
-The film prioritizes thematic resonance over documentary precision.
+Accuracy Assessment: Danger Has Two Faces uses real-life inspiration as the foundation for a dramatized narrative.
+The film prioritizes thematic storytelling over strict documentary accuracy.

 Who Should Watch Danger Has Two Faces?